 Nothing beats getting out of your comfort zone.
 Heading to somewhere where the air smells different, where the streets echo with another accent and where even the sirens have a different wail is the ultimate awakener for the creative brain.
 There's no way we could have created our Guinness Africa work without actually going to the bars of Nigeria.

 But you don't even necessarily have to go far – I defy anyone to go to Dungeness (Kent, England) and come away unmoved.
 In fact, take any brief, and most destinations can offer some sort of excuse for a visit.

 You'll never see colour quite like you'll see it in Italy.
 Berlin is six cities in one, each loaded with incredibly emotive stories and signage.
 And my heart will always belong to New York, where the subway system alone makes you think differently about design.
 Travel may not be cheap, but, as they say, it'll always make you richer.

 Of course, this is by no means an exhaustive list, but it might just prompt you to get off your chair and into a more creative way of thinking.
 I've sometimes even found that not thinking about the brief for a solid hour has been the best way to refocus my mind on the task in hand.

 An esteemed colleague and I once brainstormed a list of our top 10 TV detectives one night when we really should have been working on a pitch, but it was the light relief we needed to then get on with the job.
 The fundamental thing is that when you're stuck, don't panic – take action.

-This article was originally published in issue 273 of Computer Arts, the global design magazine – helping you solve daily design challenges with insights, advice and inspiration.
-Buy issue 273 here or subscribe to Computer Arts here.
+This article was originally published in a 2017 edition of Computer Arts, the global design magazine.
+Subscribe to Computer Arts here.